opentomb/OpenTomb/README.md

     cmake . && make

-Necessary dependencies are development headers for SDL2, SDL2 Image, GLU, ZLIB.
+Necessary dependencies are development headers for SDL2, SDL2 Image, ZLIB.
 You can install them in Ubuntu-based distro with this command:

     sudo apt-get install libsdl2-dev libsdl2-image-dev libglu1-mesa-dev zlib1g-dev